leo-bauer/personal_website2/index.md

 * [A Very Short Introduction to LaTeX](/latex): A concise workshop on creating scientific documents with LaTeX.

-* [Scraping the Web with Python](/scraper): A short workshop on how to collect and store data from webpages using Python.
+* [Scraping the Web](/scraper): A short workshop on how to collect and store data from webpages using Python.